brdd3v/aws-dynamodb-exp/README.md

 2. The current version of DynamoDB Local does not support tagging.
 3. The current community version of LocalStack does not completely support all the features of [CloudFormation](https://docs.localstack.cloud/user-guide/aws/cloudformation/).
 4. Plugin for working with DynamoDB Local supports migration (creation of tables), but, apparently, not removal.
+5. There are restrictions (the possibility of deleting tables or adding tags is not found).